md2conf/md2conf/README.md

 * **converters** - tools to convert directories with files to `confluence-content-model` or from `confluence-content-model`
 * **confluence-client** - confluence client that utilize Confluence REST API for CRUD operation with content in a Confluence instance.
-It allow

 ## confluence-client